Bobby improves prostate function, lowers PSA score on carnivore diet

 I’m a male, age 83, and this is Aug.
 4, 2019.
 I began the carnivore diet in late 2018.

-The biggest and most sustained weight losses occurred once I went carnivore.
+The biggest and most sustained weight loss occurred once I went Carnivore.

 Now for the proof.
-Over the last decade, my PSA levels had been on the rise, having significantly exceeded 4.0 (above-normal reference range) since 2012.
-In January 2019 and July of 2019, my PSA decreased to 3.2 and then 3.1.
+Over the last decade, my PSA levels have been on the rise, having significantly exceeded 4.0 (above-normal reference range) since 2012.
+In January 2019 and July 2019, my PSA decreased to 3.2 and then 3.1.

 My only other prescription is Synthroid for a hypo-thyroid condition that I’ve had under control for more than 50 years.

-I’ve always been active and so I bicycle in the hilly area of Reno 3 times a week, totalling about 100 miles.
+I’ve always been active, and so I bicycle in the hilly area of Reno 3 times a week, totaling about 100 miles.

 Share This Post